jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 This will no doubt cause you to pause and think, why do I need any configuration at all if we are using Spring Boot?
-Doesn’t Spring Boot, and specifically SBDG, *Auto-configuration* take care of all our non-custom "configuration" needs?
+Doesn’t Spring Boot, and specifically [spring-boot-gemfire-name], *Auto-configuration* take care of all our non-custom "configuration" needs?

-For the most part, YES, and we’ll be reviewing further below what is actually being handled by SBDG, and Spring Boot in general.
+For the most part, YES, and we’ll be reviewing further below what is actually being handled by [spring-boot-gemfire-name], and Spring Boot in general.

-But, there are certain cases that not even SBDG will take for granted and assume, which becomes part of your responsibility as the application developer.
+But, there are certain cases that not even [spring-boot-gemfire-name] will take for granted and assume, which becomes part of your responsibility as the application developer.
 One example is Region configuration.